HFreni/eos-symbols/README.md

 # Eos fixture symbols

+## Disclaimer: Symbols collected and modified by code written by an LLM.

 Magic-sheet symbols for ETC Eos, generated from publicly available manufacturer data - GDTF files, DWG and CAD drawings - rather than drawn by hand.
 Every symbol is a real fixture, built from that fixture's own published geometry.